Xaik89/ml_pipeline/README.md

 3) optionally: run transformations and computer vision deep learning models on images

 LocalStack runs under docker-compose.
-There is also an example of how to build SQS queue bounded with Lambda Functions, that runs in additional docker.
+There is also an example of how to build an SQS queue bonded with Lambda Functions, which runs an additional docker.

 # Structure of the code

 * lambdas - package for lambda functions
 * localstack - docker-compose config for AWS simulations
-* scripts - to populate AWS DB and S3 from dataset
+* scripts - to populate AWS DB and S3 from the dataset
-* src - source code for manage queries and additional proccesing
+* src - source code for manage queries and additional processing

 # How to use it